-Margaret Bridge is a young Irish mezzo-soprano currently studying for a Graduate Diploma in Voice and Opera at the New England Conservatory, Boston, under Lisa Saffer.
-In summer 2016, she was a studio artist with Chautauqua opera NY.
-Previously, she completed a masters in vocal performance at the Royal Irish Academy of Music, Dublin.
-She is also a former young associate artist with Opera Theatre Company, with whom she performed in concerts and operas on tour across Ireland, and in recital at the National Concert Hall and Dublin Castle.
-A versatile artist, her repertoire ranges from early baroque through classical and romantic, right up to contemporary music and her roles include Agrippina (Agrippina, NEC), Hen/Pasek’s wife (Příhody lišky Bystroušky, NEC), Erisbe (L’Ormindo, RIAM), Pat Nixon (act II cover) (Nixon in China, Wide Open Opera), Erste Dame (Die Zauberflöte, extracts, RIAM), Journalist (Sensational!, RIAM), Cock (The Cunning Little Vixen, RIAM), Monica (The Medium, Mid-West Opera), and Lady Billows (Albert Herring, RIAM).
+Mezzo-soprano Margaret Bridge recently returned to Ireland from Boston, where she completed graduate studies at the New England Conservatory under Lisa Saffer.
+Recently, Margaret switched Fach; as a soprano, she was a studio artist with Chautauqua Opera NY in the summer of 2016.
+Previously, she completed a masters in vocal performance at the Royal Irish Academy of Music, Dublin, where she was also a young associate artist with Opera Theatre Company, with whom she performed in concerts and operas on tour across Ireland, and in recital at the National Concert Hall and Dublin Castle.
+A versatile artist, her repertoire ranges from early baroque through classical and romantic, right up to contemporary music and her roles include Maddalena (Rigoletto, NI Opera – cover) Melanto (The Return of Ulysses, Opera Collective Ireland), Elaine (Later the Same Evening, Opera Memphis), Prince Charmant (Cendrillon, NEC), Agrippina (Agrippina, NEC), Hen/Pasek’s wife (Příhody lišky Bystroušky, NEC), Erisbe (L’Ormindo, RIAM), Pat Nixon (act II cover) (Nixon in China, Wide Open Opera), Erste Dame (Die Zauberflöte, extracts, RIAM), Journalist (Sensational!, RIAM), Cock (The Cunning Little Vixen, RIAM), and Monica (The Medium, Mid-West Opera).